coldsofttech/pym3u8downloader/README.md

 ### `M3U8DownloaderError`

-This error class is employed to signal any issues or errors encountered during the execution of M3U8Downloader methods.
+This error class is employed to signal any issues or errors encountered during the execution of `M3U8Downloader` methods.

 #### Constructors

 - `M3U8DownloaderError(message: str)`: Initialize a M3U8DownloaderError.

+### `M3U8DownloaderWarning`

+This warning class is employed to signal any issues encountered during the execution of the `download_master_playlist` method of the `M3U8Downloader` class, especially when no parameters are passed.
+Along with the warning message, the `json_data` variable is returned with all available resolution formats (variants) in JSON-structured format.

+#### Constructors

+- `M3U8DownloaderWarning(message: str, json_data: Optional[list] = None)`: Initialize a M3U8DownloaderWarning.

 # Troubleshooting Guide